Principia Mathematica

 This third aim motivated the adoption of the theory of types in PM.
 The theory of types adopts grammatical restrictions on formulas that rule out the unrestricted comprehension of classes, properties, and functions.
 The effect of this is that formulas such as would allow the comprehension of objects like the Russell set turn out to be ill-formed: they violate the grammatical restrictions of the system of PM.

 PM sparked interest in symbolic logic and advanced the subject, popularizing it and demonstrating its power.
-The Modern Library placed PM 23rd in their list of the top 100 English-language nonfiction books of the twentieth century.
+The Modern Library placed PM 23rd in their list of the top 100 English-language nonfiction books of the 20th century.

 Scope of foundations laid

 The Principia covered only set theory, cardinal numbers, ordinal numbers, and real numbers.
 Deeper theorems from real analysis were not included, but by the end of the third volume it was clear to experts that a large amount of known mathematics could in principle be developed in the adopted formalism.
 It was also clear how lengthy such a development would be.

 A fourth volume on the foundations of geometry had been planned, but the authors admitted to intellectual exhaustion upon completion of the third.